Novapro-Lab/.github/profile/README.md

 ## Repository Visibility

-Not every Novapro Lab project is intended to be public.
+Not every Novapro Lab™ project is intended to be public.

 Some repositories are private because they contain proprietary systems, internal platforms, protected workflows, product development, operational logic, customer data structures, or security-sensitive implementation details.